ranchimall/Media_Coverage/README.md

 # Media_Coverage
-All media coverages related to RanchiMall and it's projects shall be updated here.
+All media coverages related to RanchiMall and its projects shall be updated here.